ivangeorgiew/ropework/README.md

 * `FriendlyError`
   * type: `constructor`
   * definition: Constructor that extends `Error`.
-Use it in functions created with `createData` to signify that the error was thrown intentionally and that the message is user friendly
+Use it in functions created with `impureData` to signify that the error was thrown intentionally and that the message is user friendly

 * `stringifyAll`